Make Puffy Paint Valentines Cards using our 3-ingredient puffy paint recipe! Such a fun Valentines craft for kids.

 - hole punch and ribbon or string if you’re making ornaments and garlands

-How to make your puffy paint Valentines cards and hearts:
+How we made our puffy paint Valentines cards and hearts:

 Cut your cardboard into rectangles just a little larger than your hand.